-When people realize they have bats in their house, it conjures all sorts of nightmare situations in their minds.
-Thinking of bat infestations, the damage they can do, guano clean-up and so on.
+When people realize they have bats in their house, it conjures all sorts of nightmare situations in their mind, thinking of bat infestations, the damage they can do, and massive guano clean-up.
 Our bat removal process is quick and effective, we will find and keep these bats out of your house.
 While there are risks to having bats in your home or building, the worst-case scenarios are rare and the bat control & removal process typically goes smoothly and quickly.
 Our service area for bat control and removal in North Georgia extends as far south as Alpharetta, Crabapple, Duluth, Johns Creek, Marietta, Milton, Roswell, and Suwanee then going as far north as Ball Ground, Blue Ridge, Cumming, Dahlonega, Dawsonville, Ellijay, Gainesville, and Jasper.
 If you are outside of these areas for our services get in touch with us!
 We make exceptions all the time!

 First, we have two simple decisions to make depending upon the urgency of your situation.
 If you require an immediate solution, such as a bat is inside your house, please call us as we answer our phones 24 hours a day, seven days a week.
 Otherwise, follow the guide below in which we focus on either the process of bat removal and general information about bats.

 You need a thorough inspection from ‘Top to Bottom, Inside and Out’.
 For most home and property owners, it is impossible to be aware of everything that is going on all the time.
 So WE are your eyes and ears, from creepy crawlspaces to ominous attics!
 We travel where you would rather not.
 We find where the bats are currently getting in and other openings on your structure where you could be vulnerable.